Accessible and Inclusive Parks in the Des Moines Metro

 4444 Fuller Road, West Des Moines, IA 50265

-Inclusive: This inclusive playground features double wide ramps, a music area, wheelchair accessible merry go round, swing and wheelchair accessible glider.
+Inclusive: This inclusive playground features double-wide ramps, a music area, wheelchair accessible merry-go-round, a swing, and wheelchair accessible glider.

 5. Willow Springs Park